lynseahoss/ReadMeGenerator/README.md

 ## License
-This project is using the license Apache%202.0
+This project is using the license Apache 2.0
 ## Contributing
 View on github or email the devloper.
 ## Tests